-These mushrooms grow on trees or fallen logs and have been used in the kitchen and within herbalism for centuries.
+Shiitake mushrooms (Lentinus edodes) are rooted in Asia, where cultivation began in the 12th century.
+They grow on trees or fallen logs and have been used in the kitchen and within herbalism for centuries.
 Now, Shiitake is one of the most popular mushrooms worldwide.

 You might know Chaga mushrooms (Inonotus obliquus) as Cinder Conk or Black Mass.
-Contrary to the popular Shiitake mushroom, Chaga is native to Europe, Russia, and North America and feeds on birch trees.
+Chaga is native to Europe, Russia, and North America and feeds on birch trees.

 Products with Immune Support Mushrooms